payshares-legacy/payshares-wallet/CONTRIBUTING.md

 # How to contribute

-Your contributions to the Stellar network will help improve the world’s financial infrastructure, faster.
+Your contributions to the Payshares network will help improve the world’s financial infrastructure, faster.

-We want to make it as easy as possible to contribute changes that help the Stellar network grow and thrive.
+We want to make it as easy as possible to contribute changes that help the Payshares network grow and thrive.
 There are a few guidelines that we ask contributors to follow so that we can merge your changes quickly.

 ## Getting Started